nodeshift/tutorial/api/README.md

 ## Data persistence logic

 The persistence layer is most often provided by a database.
-For our simple example we are going to avoid adding the complexity of configuration a database and simply store items in memory.
+For our simple example we are going to avoid adding the complexity of configuring a database and simply store items in memory.
 We will update each the functions mapped into each of the CRUD operations through routes so that they update the in-memory array of items.

 Create a persistent layer for the todos and update the express routes following these steps: